 The Master in Finance program is four semesters.
 A small number of students with strong prior knowledge of the field, mathematical aptitude, and work experience are given the opportunity to take a compressed two semester program.
 We will only make a determination about your ability to complete the program in one year after you have been admitted to the program.
 For more information on the compressed program, please contact Melanie Heaney-Scott at firstname.lastname@example.org.

 The cost of tuition and the required health plan fee for 2021-2022 is $58,790.
 More details about tuition and fees are available online at the Graduate School website.
 The application fee is $75.

 Application Process and Timeline

 Prospective students interested in applying to the Master in Finance Program should apply through the Graduate School at Princeton University.
-Application materials due by January 3.
+Application materials are due by January 3, 2022.

 All applicants should receive a response to their application by March 15.
 Due to the large number of candidates that apply each year, it is not possible for us to inform applicants if their applications are incomplete, or give other information during the review process.

 Admitted students will need to respond by April 15.
 On-campus housing will be guaranteed only to students whose completed housing application has been received by the university by the reply deadline of April 15.